cloudconvert/cloudconvert-java/README.md

 ```

 ## Downloading Files
-CloudConvert can generate public URLs for using `export/url` tasks.
+CloudConvert can generate public URLs using `export/url` tasks.
 You can use these URLs to download output files.
 ```java
 // Create a client
 final CloudConvertClient cloudConvertClient = new CloudConvertClient();